Get your home holiday-ready 🎄 SEE ALL IDEAS

 Fruit flies and drain flies prefer different feeding and breeding grounds inside a home.

-The best clues to help decipher between fruit flies and drain flies is where they lay their eggs and what they eat.
+Another way to figure out whether you’re dealing with fruit flies or drain flies is to note where they lay their eggs and what they eat.
 “Fruit flies are attracted to overripe fruits, vegetables, and fermenting liquids, making kitchens and garbage disposal areas common infestation spots,” says Hanewich.
-These pests can also be found in or around fruit bowls, sink drains, empty bottles, garbage bags, mops, and cleaning rags.
-They are attracted to the sugar found in fruits and vegetables, especially as yeast and mold start to break them down as they decay.
-Fruit flies are also attracted to meat, dairy, grains, garbage, and other items that provide a food source in a dark, damp spot like sewer and water lines.
+These pests can often be found in or around fruit bowls, sink drains, empty bottles, garbage bags, mops, and cleaning rags.
+They are particularly drawn to the sugar in fruits and vegetables, especially as yeast and mold start to break them down as they decay.
+Fruit flies are also attracted to meat, dairy, grains, garbage, and other items that provide a food source in dark, damp spots like sewer and water lines.

 Drain flies are nocturnal, while fruit flies tend to be more active during the daytime.